stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 4. Invoke the handle with an array of the appropriate arguments.

-This process is illustrated in the following code which initialises GLFW returning an integer success code:
+This process is illustrated in the following code which initialises GLFW and returns a success code:

 ```java
 private void init() {